bitovi/academy/src/react/1-setup.md

 ### Looking at Our Generated Project

-Let's walk through some of the files that were generated.
+Let's walk through some of the generated files.

 ```code
 ├── node_modules